cbmongithub/chattr/README.md

 // components/chattr-example.tsx
 'use client'

-import { ChatBot } from 'chattr'
+import { ChattrBot } from 'chattr'

 export default function ChattrExample() {
   return (
-    <ChatBot
+    // These are the default props.
+If you don't need to customize these, just return <ChattrBot/>
+    <ChattrBot
-      initialText='Hey there!
-Welcome to my website.
-Let me know if you have any questions!' endPoint='/api/chatGpt' // Example api endpoint that would handle a chatgpt api POST request. errorMessage='Hmmm....
-It looks like something went wrong on my end, try again later!'
+      welcomeText='Hey there!
+My name is Chattr, your personal assistant!
+Let me know if you have any questions.' endPoint='/api/chatGpt'
+      errorMessage='Whoops!
+Looks like something went wrong.
+Please try again later.' chattrName='Chattr'
+      userName='You'
     />
   )
 }